-We have also performed, in accordance with professional standards applicable in France, the specific verifications required by laws and regulations of the information relating to the Group given in the Executive Board's management report.
+We have also performed, in accordance with professional standards applicable in France, the specific verifications required by laws and regulations of the information relating to the Group given in the Executive board's Management Report of Directors.

-We have no matters to report as to their fair presentation and their consistency with the consolidated financial statements.
+We have no matters to report as to its fair presentation and its consistency with the consolidated financial statements.